 For many years the advocated strategy for improvement across Healthcare has been based on tools created in the early part of the twentieth century.
 Originally aimed at reducing defects in manufacturing, these tools typically advocate the use of simplistic recipes like Plan Do Study Act, dressed up in various acronyms.
 I’m not against acronyms and other mnemonics, they can be useful, but their ubiquity creates a form of camouflage for outdated, re-branded and fundamentally stupid ideas, to hide amongst the true innovations.

 For example PDSA – and the vast majority of all process control recipes – was originally invented to gradually reduce variation in a series of manual tasks, undertaken by a mostly uneducated workforce.
 There are loads of these 4 or 5 letter circular things and they are ok at making sure that novices don’t accidentally bugger it up, while refining something that already works.
-In fact I’ve got a game that I play in workshops, by asking the audience to come up with 4 random letters.
-I then pick words that start with them to create another circley acronym that we use for the rest of the day.
+In fact I’ve got a game that I play in workshops, by asking the audience to come up with 4 random words that I then base another circley acronym on and we use it the rest of the day.
+Banana, Eleven, Comfort, Fox being my favourite.

 This form of quality improvement is typically proselytised by fringe groups who campaign with a cult-like zeal, for their favoured acronym, with little moral obligation beyond selling training – invented for a mostly uneducated workforce.
 It’s a genius business model; they expand their cult and you pay to solve a problem that you don’t have.
 Most of this emanates from America, who since records began, have masterfully retained their position firmly at the bottom of the rankings, as the worst health system in the developed world.
 We have nothing to learn from them except, how not to run a health system.